Future Meetings and Forums

 The latest Partnership Board was held on 8 January.
 The minutes of the meeting will be available to view here.

-The last Central Community Engagement Forum was held on 18 September 2019 at Selby Community Centre on Scott Road.
-The theme of the meeting was the refresh of the CEF's Community Development Plan.
+The last Central Community Engagement Forum was held on 26 February 2020 at Selby Community Centre on Scott Road.
+The theme of the meeting was a presentation from Inspector Martin Wedgewood.

 Did you know that in the Selby and Ainsty Constituency, according to a report produced by Independent Age, there are an estimated 1,401 households not claiming pension credits to which they are entitled?
 The average weekly payment is £49.21, and it's thought that around £3.1 million pounds' worth of pensions credits are going unclaimed.
 For more information, the full study is available to view online here.

 If you think this applies to yourself or someone you know, you can get further advice online from the government on how to claim pension credits here.